 Currently she serves on the National Lung Cancer Expert Reference Group and has previously been a member of the Chemotherapy Clinical Reference Group.

-Former clinical lead, Dr Sarah Doffman
+Former clinical lead and report author, Dr Sarah Doffman

 Respiratory physician and former divisional lead for medicine